feromoita/hammertime/README.md

 # Disclaimer
 **This script is meant to be used for educational purposes only.
 Use with real funds at your own risk**

 # These signals cost money for me to host!
-If you are enjoying them, please consider supporting me to help keep them up and running:
+If you are enjoying them, please consider supporting me to help keep them up and running
 https://www.patreon.com/HebrewHammer

 https://www.buymeacoffee.com/H3brewHammer